ktrue/contact-form-recaptcha2/README.md

 </table>

-## Get a reCAPTCHA Key pair and configure the script
+## Get a CAPTCHA Key pair and configure the script

-This script requires a reCAPTCHA SITE and SECRET key pair to operate the Google reCAPTCHA.
+This script requires a CAPTCHA SITE and SECRET key pair to operate:
+For Google reCAPTCHA:

 1. Go to [**https://www.google.com/recaptcha/admin**](https://www.google.com/recaptcha/admin) and sign in to the site.
 2. Click on 'Register a new site' and fill in the following: